RoBorregos/smart-factory/README.md

-# EAIBot Smart Factory
+# Smart Factory

-Development of an automated robotic warehouse simulationj system that retrieves, classifies and stores materials and products.
+Development of an automated robotic warehouse simulation system that retrieves, classifies and stores materials and products.
 Some tech areas involved include safety, object and person recognition, object manipulation, robot-robot communication/coordination and robot-human interaction/cooperation.

 ## Table of contents